 We retain this information as part of our financial records according to legislative requirements (six financial years) and whilst the customer continues to use our service.

-We send emails out several times a month to subscribers to our e-newsletter on the topics they wish to hear about, depending on each user's stated preferences.
+We send communications out several times a month to subscribers on our mailing list about the topics they wish to hear about, depending on each user's stated preferences.
 Users can edit their preferences, including the format that they receive our communications or unsubscribe completely from a link in the footer of every email we send.
 We rely on the lawful basis of consent to process your personal data for this purpose.
 We process this data through our marketing database DotDigital.
 DotDigital is a global company and your data may be stored on servers both in the UK and overseas including the United States.
 DotDigital’s privacy notice can be accessed here.

-Unsubscribed data is kept securely in our email system in order to ensure we have a record of people who do not wish to be contacted.
-If a user wants their data to be deleted, their record can be deleted from the database on request.
+A list of unsubscribed addresses are kept securely in our marketing database in order to ensure we have a record of people who do not wish to be contacted.
+If an individual wishes their data to be deleted, their record can be deleted from the database on request.
 We will keep your personal data for as long as we continue to have an active relationship with you.
 We will delete your personal data if you request us to, or if we have had no active contact with you for more than 2 years.

 If you enter a competition, prize draw or raffle

 When entering any of our contests, prize draws or raffles, we collect your name, e-mail address and mailing address.
 If you win, we will send the prize to the address entered and notify you by e-mail.
-When you enter a contest, prize draw or raffle, you will be asked if you would like to be included on our mailing list to receive notice of promotions, specials and new additions to the website.
-You may unsubscribe from this news list by following the unsubscribe instructions in any e-mail received.
+When you enter a contest, prize draw or raffle, you will be asked if you would like to be included on our mailing list to receive notice of promotions, special offers and new additions to the website.
+You may unsubscribe from this list by following the unsubscribe instructions in any e-mail received.
 We rely on legitimate interests to process your personal data for this purpose.
 We will retain records relating to competition entries for up to 12 months after the competition has been closed and the winners announced.

 If you complete a "stay in touch" card

 In our stores, we have a newsletter registration form which enables customers to subscribe to our mailing list.
-We ask for your name (optional) and e-mail address, which is collected and entered into our secure email system.
+We ask for your name (optional) and e-mail address, which is collected and entered into our secure marketing database.
 The registration forms are subsequently securely shredded.
 We rely on the lawful basis of consent to process your personal data for this purpose.
 Please refer to the section ‘If you register to be on our mailing list’ for details of how long we retain your personal data.

 When you visit our website

-During your use of the site we may collect information about your computer, including where available your IP address, operating system and browser types, for system administration and to report aggregate information to third parties (including organisations connected to Highgrove and/or The Prince of Wales).
+During your use of the site we may collect information about your computer, including your IP address, operating system and browser types, for system administration and to report aggregate information to third parties.
 This is statistical data about our users' browsing actions and patterns and does not identify any individual.

 If you register for an account on our website

 If you wish to use features that require you to register with us, we ask you to create an account by registering.
 To do this you need to input some of your personal information on our web registration form.
 We ask for your name, e-mail address, and a password.
 We rely on consent as our lawful basis for processing your personal data for this purpose.
 We will keep the personal data you have provided to register for an account for as long as we continue to have an active relationship with you.
 We will delete your personal data if you request us to, or if we have had no active contact with you for more than 5 years.

-When you create an account, you will be given the option to receive information from Highgrove Enterprises by e-mail about products, promotions or special offers that we feel may be of interest to you.
-In the event that you do not wish to be contacted for such purposes, please ensure that you do not tick the newsletter option as you go through the registration process.
+When you create an account, you will be given the option to receive information from Highgrove Gardens by e-mail about products, promotions or special offers that we feel may be of interest to you.
+In the event that you do not wish to be contacted for such purposes, please ensure that you do not tick the mailing list option as you go through the registration process.

 Make a donation

 When people support us, for example by making a charitable donation to a specific project, we will usually collect their name and contact details.
 We collect this data so that we can update people on how their donation has been used.
 We may ask for more support through donations.
-Names of donors may be published in the 'Prince of Wales's Charitable Foundation'' Annual Report, with their permission.
+Names of donors may be published in the 'Prince's Foundation'' Annual Report, with their permission.
 If you have donated to us, we are required to keep this data for six financial years.

 When you contact us